-American students know all about New Year’s Eve and New Year’s Day, December 31 and January 1, respectively.
-Besides the fact that it’s an anticipated holiday from school and a night that they get to stay up late, it’s simply weaved into the fabric of most Western cultures.
+Students in the United States know all about New Year’s Eve and New Year’s Day, December 31 and January 1, respectively.
+Besides the fact it’s an anticipated holiday from school and a night they get to stay up late, it’s simply weaved into the fabric of most Western cultures.
 What may be lesser known is the Lunar New Year and how it’s celebrated around the world.
-Introducing the study of these celebrations into your classroom can help your students understand and appreciate cultural differences, while giving them another cause to celebrate.
+Introducing the study of these celebrations into your classroom can help your students understand and appreciate cultural differences, all while giving them another cause to celebrate.

 Introduction to Lunar New Year